-On 23rd March 2020, the UK entered a full national lockdown for the first time in 100 years.
+If you'll allow a brief return to a day we'd probably rather forget: on 23rd March 2020, the UK entered a full national lockdown for the first time in 100 years.
 One immediate effect of this was that all church buildings were shut.
 No services of any sort could be held.
-A couple of days later, most church denominations went further still: to avoid the risk of 'mixed messages', ministers couldn't even record acts of worship in their buildings.
-In the space of a week, physically-located worship ceased to exist.

 What would happen to God's Church?

 From the very beginning, our pattern of faith has been built around physical gatherings - the very word 'church' is derived from the Greek word meaning 'assembly'.
-Understandably there was considerable fear - sobering statistics of church decline have been received wisdom for decades: notwithstanding the pandemic itself, the future looked bleak.

-Yet in mid-April, a survey of UK residents indicated that 25% of the population had accessed an online act of Christian worship within the last month.
+Understandably there was considerable fear - yet in mid-April 2020, a survey of UK residents indicated that 25% of the population had accessed an online act of Christian worship within the last month.
 Given that the equivalent face-to-face figure for average monthly in-person attendance is around 10%, this was astonishing news.
-Millions of people who would not have set foot inside the door of a Christian building were connecting online.
-As one lovely cartoon portrayed it, the devil and God were having a conversation: the devil was boasting that he'd managed to shut down every church - 'yes, and I've just turned millions of homes into churches instead,' God replies.

 Humans decide, God acts.
 So often things that might seem to be problems only unleash a new work of God in different ways.
-It took the forced shutting of our buildings by the current government to unleash a mighty new wave of mission that has reached millions of people - and nine months later, still is.
-After all, you're reading this on the church website right now!
+It took the forced shutting of our buildings by the current government to unleash a mighty new wave of mission that reached millions of people - and whilst 2021 has been immensely challenging for many churches, some of the ways we adapted continue to bear fruit: after all, you're reading this on the church website right now!